kkga/ter/docs/customize/styles.md

 # Styles

-here's how to customize styles
+Here's how to customize styles